sfxfs/blog-src/README.md

 ## Instructions

-- This project uses the Node.js-based Hexo blog framework with the theme [leedom](https://github.com/leedom92/hexo-theme-leedom).
+- This project uses the Node.js-based Hexo blog framework with the theme [leedom](https://github.com/leedom92/hexo-theme-leedom) and butterfly.
 - Before compiling, make sure to have Node.js and npm package manager installed.

 ## Usage